Notifications

 The annual vaccine helps protect people from the most common strains of influenza expected to circulate that year.
 Experts from the World Health Organization review seasonal influenza data and trends from around the world to make these predictions.

-Vaccine effectiveness varies from year to year but vaccines are still the best protection from severe illness.
+Vaccine effectiveness varies from year to year and vaccines are still the best protection from severe illness.
 The effectiveness of the current vaccine won't be known until the season progresses.

 • Children 6 months to 5 years

-Children 6 months to 5 years of age can only be vaccinated at Alberta Health Services public health clinics.
-Pharmacists cannot immunize children under 5 years of age.
+Children 6 months to 5 years of age can only be immunized at public health clinics.
+Pharmacists cannot immunize children under 5 years of age with provincially funded vaccine.
+Individuals eligible for free COVID-19 (phase 1) and influenza vaccine can book their appointments starting September 29, 2025.
+Appointments for eligible Albertans will begin on October 1, 2025.

 Book an appointment:

-Albertans 5 years of age and older are encouraged to get their influenza vaccine at their community pharmacy – many accept walk-in appointments, or by appointment at Alberta Health Services public health clinics.
+Albertans 5 years of age and older are encouraged to get their influenza vaccine at their community pharmacy – many accept walk-in appointments.
+Albertans 5 years of age and older who are not eligible for free or not wanting COVID-19 vaccine can make appointments beginning on October 20, 2025 at their community pharmacy – many accept walk-in appointments.

 Book an appointment: